open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 | [`net.peer.port`](span-general.md) | int | Remote port number. | `80`; `8080`; `443` | See below |
 | [`net.transport`](span-general.md) | string | Transport protocol used.
 See note below. | `ip_tcp` | See below |

 **[1]:** This is the logical name of the service from the RPC interface perspective, which can be different from the name of any implementing class.
-The `code.namespace` attribute may be used to store the latter (despite the attribute name, it may include a class name).
+The `code.namespace` attribute may be used to store the latter (despite the attribute name, it may include a class name; e.g., class with method actually executing the call on the server side, RPC client stub class on the client side).

 **[2]:** This is the logical name of the method from the RPC interface perspective, which can be different from the name of any implementing method/function.
-The `code.function` attribute may be used to store the latter.
+The `code.function` attribute may be used to store the latter (e.g., method actually executing the call on the server side, RPC client stub method on the client side).

 **Additional attribute requirements:** At least one of the following sets of attributes is required: